-5.7 .4 Data Release 57

-5.8 Data Ownership 58

-5.9 Confidentiality and Nondisclosure 58

-5.10 GSA Non-Disclosure Agreement 58
+5.8 GSA Non-Disclosure Agreement 58

-5.11 Additional Stipulations 59
+5.9 Additional Stipulations 58

-5.12 References 62
+References

-6 Мо bile Application - IT Security and Privacy Requirements 62
+6 Мо bbile Application - IT Security and Privacy Requirements 61

-6.1 General Mobile Application Guidelines 62
+General Mobile Application Guidelines

-6.2 Mobile Device Security 63
+Mobile Device Security

-6.3 Application Sources 64
+Application Sources

-6.4 Terms of Service (ToS) 64
+Terms of Service (ToS)

-6.5 GSA Privacy Requirements 65
+GSA Privacy Requirements

-6.6 GSA App Development, Assessment, Authorization and Deployment 66
+GSA App Development, Assessment, Authorization and Deployment

-6.7 Intellectual Property 67
+6.7

-6.8 Confidentiality and Nondisclosure 68
+6.8 Confidentiality and Nondisclosure

-6.9 GSA Non-Disclosure Agreement 68
+GSA Non-Disclosure Agreement

-6.10 Personnel Security Requirements 69
+Personnel Security Requirements

-6.11 Additional Stipulations 70
+Additional Stipulations

-7 Noi nfederal Systems and Organizations - IT Security and Privacy Requirements 72
+7 No onfederal Systems and Organizations - IT Security and Privacy Requirements 70

-7.1 Required Policies and Regulations for GSA Contracts 72
+• Required Policies and Regulations for GSA Contracts

-7.2 GSA Security Compliance Requirements 74
+GSA Security Compliance Requirements

-7.3 Security Assessment Activities and Required Documentation 74
+Security Assessment Activities and Required Documentation

-7.4 Reporting and Continuous Monitoring 75
+Reporting and Continuous Monitoring

-7.5 Privacy Assessment Activities and Required Documentation 77
+Privacy Assessment Activities and Required Documentation

-7.6 Additional Stipulations
+Additional Stipulations

-Aı ppendi x A: GSA Tailoring of NIST 800-53 Controls 81
+·

+A pper ndix A: Cloud Acquisition Best Practices 79

-1 Introduction
+Introduction

 The U.S. General Services Administration (GSA) must provide information security for the information systems that support the operations and assets of the agency, including those provided or managed by GSA, another agency, contractor, or other source.
 The Federal Information Security Modernization Act of 2014 (FISMA of 2014) describes Federal agency security and privacy responsibilities as including "information systems used or operated by an agency or by a contractor of an agency or other organization on behalf of an agency."
 This includes services which are either fully or partially provided; including other agency hosted, outsourced, and cloud computing solutions.
 Agency information security programs apply to all organizations (sources) which possess or use Federal information - or which operate, use, or have access to Federal information systems (whether automated or manual) - on behalf of a Federal agency, information systems used or operated by an agency or other organization on behalf of an agency.
-Deliverables that contain CUI must be marked, handled, and transmitted as described in the Additional Stipulations sections of this guide.